 In many industries, the concept of a flexible workplace can sound like a myth exclusive to tech and startup businesses.
 The concept of working where you want, whatever day you want is entirely improbable for the vast majority of industries.
 But this couldn’t be further from the truth, and with the clever application of a digital workplace, flexibility in the workplace isn’t only a benefit; it’s a practical solution to motivating and managing your staff.

 Create global conversations

-One of the biggest problems in multi-office companies is how to offer flexible working conditions among different teams; in order to create global conversations, a digital workplace provides all you need to work in a variety of different ways, with many different departments and teams.
+One of the biggest challenges in multi-office companies is offering flexible working conditions to different teams.
+A digital workplace provides all you need to work in a variety of different ways, with many different departments and teams.
 Flexibility isn’t just about how to have these conversations – it’s about how to perform them in the most effective way.
-From language barriers to cultural differences, working together at a high level can be complicated and confusing with phone calls, meetings and travel all providing significant barriers to productivity.
+From language barriers to different working hours, collaborating at a high level can be complicated and confusing with phone calls, meetings, and travel all making it difficult to increase productivity.

 For a business with offices in multiple countries, in-office communications might not be practical – and the use of conferencing equipment too unreliable or unusable for certain workflows.
 Providing a digital environment in which to contribute flexibly can go a long way towards creating harmonious and effective conversations that do what they need to do faster.
 This flexibility makes it easier to connect with many different people, and prevents work from becoming insular.